Learning how to stop thinking too much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 THE MIND HAS NO POWER OF ITS OWN

-When we feel trapped by incessant thinking and can't see a way out, the mind SEEMS to be this all-powerful entity with the power to make us suffer.
+When we feel trapped by incessant thinking and can't see a way out, the mind SEEMS to be an all-powerful entity with the power to make us suffer.

 In truth, however, the ONLY power the mind has is the power we give it through habit.
 If we withdraw our attention from the mind, it has no power at all.
 Here are some of the main ways in which we habitually energise the mind: